m-alhoomaidi/Blood-Bank/README.md

   </a>
   <div/>
 # Electronic Donate Blood Bank<br/>
- this is a project to help people getting blood so easy by searching for the boold type in specific area or everywhere around Yemen  not to suffer<br/>
+ this is a project to help people getting blood so easy by searching for the boold type in specific area or everywhere around Yemen<br/>

  This project contains of :